Aranjyothi/project-1/README.md

 # Rock Paper Scissors Game
-Your site is live at https://aranjyothi.github.io/project-1-rock-paper-scissors/
+Site is live at https://aranjyothi.github.io/project-1-rock-paper-scissors/

 # About the Game